sergiohzlz/sergiohzlz.github.io/README.md

 ## Education
 - Computer Scientist from Science Faculty - UNAM and
 - Masters in Nonlinear Dynamics and Complex Systems at UACM
+  Thesis: Study of the Travelling Salesman Problem with Discrete Beta Distribution

 Fluent english speaker

 ## Projects and Work

-Lecturer at UNAM of subjects such as
+### Lecturer at UNAM of subjects such as
 - Computational genomics (Bioinformatics)
 - Statistichal learning
 - Artificial Intelligence

-Data analyst and programmer
+### Data analyst and programmer
 - Survey analysis at Conahcyt
 - Data scientist
 - Data scientis at Televisa Cine